The Best Credit Cards of January 2022

 What is the easiest card to be approved for?

-Secured cards are your best bet if you have limited credit.
+Secured cards are your best bet if you have a limited credit history.

 Otherwise, many standard cards are available to those with average credit scores.
 Typically, the more lucrative rewards cards require very good or excellent credit.